 Select this choice to view or change the start options.
 This choice appears only on the full Configuration/Setup Utility main menu.
-Start options take effect when you start the server/workstation.
+Start options take effect when you start the server.

 You can select keyboard operating characteristics, such as the keyboard speed.
 You also can specify whether the keyboard number lock starts on or off.
-You also can enable the server/workstation to run without a diskette drive, monitor, or keyboard.

-The server/workstation uses a startup sequence to determine the device from which the operating system loads.
-For example, you can define a startup sequence that checks for a startable diskette in the diskette drive, then checks the hard disk drive in bay 1, and then checks a network adapter.
+You also can enable the server to run without a diskette drive, monitor, or keyboard.
+The server uses a startup sequence to determine the device from which the operating system loads.
+The default startup sequence checks for a startable CD in the CD-ROM drive, then checks the diskette drive, then checks the hard disk drive in bay 1.
+You can define a different startup sequence; for example, one that checks the diskette drive, then checks the hard disk drive in bay 1, and then checks a network adapter.
+You can also enable or disable the Wake on LAN feature, and specify a Wake on LAN startup sequence.